 The cause of Kawasaki disease is unknown but may be associated with an infection.

-The diagnosis is based on symptoms and established criteria.
+The diagnosis is based on established criteria.

 With prompt treatment, nearly all children recover.

 Children are given high doses of immune globulin and aspirin.

-Within a day or two, the eyes become red but without any discharge.
+Within a day or two, the eyes become red but do not have any discharge.
 Within 5 days, a red, often patchy rash usually appears over the trunk, around the diaper area, and on mucous membranes, such as the lining of the mouth or vagina.
-The child has a red throat; reddened, dry, cracked lips; and a strawberry-red tongue.
+The rash may look like hives Hives Hives are red, itchy, slightly elevated swellings.
+The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more or may look like the rash caused by measles Measles Measles is a highly contagious viral infection that causes various cold-like symptoms and a characteristic rash.
+Measles is caused by a virus.
+Symptoms include fever, runny nose, hacking cough... read more or scarlet fever Symptoms Streptococcal infections are caused by any one of several species of Streptococcus.
+These gram-positive, sphere-shaped (coccal) bacteria (see figure How Bacteria Shape Up) cause many... read more .
+The child has a red throat; reddened, dry, cracked lips; and a red tongue that looks somewhat like a strawberry.
 Also, the palms and soles turn red or purplish red, and the hands and feet often swell.
 The skin on the fingers and toes begins to peel about 10 days after the illness starts.
 The lymph nodes in the neck are often swollen and slightly tender.
 The illness may last from 2 to 12 weeks or longer.

 Other problems include painful inflammation of the tissues lining the brain (meningitis), ears, eyes, liver, joints, urethra, and gallbladder.
 These symptoms eventually resolve without causing permanent damage.

 Blood tests and cultures of the blood and throat are also done to rule out other disorders that cause similar symptoms (such as measles, scarlet fever, and juvenile idiopathic arthritis).

-Children recover completely if their coronary arteries are not affected within the first 8 weeks of illness.
-For children with coronary artery problems, the outcome varies with the severity of disease, but with early treatment, almost no children with Kawasaki disease in the United States die.
+With treatment, children recover completely if their coronary arteries are not affected within the first 8 weeks of illness.
+For children with coronary artery problems, the outcome varies with the severity of the disease.
+However, with early treatment, almost no children with Kawasaki disease in the United States die.